 The better your teen’s SAT or ACT score, the better their odds of getting into a top-choice school — and a better score can only help in qualifying for more scholarship dollars.

 In-the-know college counselors will tell you that retaking these test typically leads to higher scores, and the data backs that up.
 College Board data for the old SAT showed that retaking the test resulted in an average score increase of 15 points per section.
 Since students started taking the new SAT in March 2016, there’s no data (yet) on the effects of retesting alone.
 There is, however, data that shows that using the free study tools and retesting can boost scores significantly.
 The re-testing data for the ACT is similarly promising.
 According to the ACT website, 43 percent of students take the ACT again, and more than half of those students earn higher scores.
+As of 2020, the ACT is allowing students to retake just the section(s) they want to focus on for improvement.
+So if your child nailed the math section, but could stand to improve on her reading score, she can retake just that one section.
+This allows kids to focus on their areas of improvement, saving time and effort in preparation and on test day.

 “I’ve seen many examples of kids’ scores improving significantly the second time,” says Nicholas Watson, Director of College Access at ScholarMatch, a San Francisco nonprofit that helps low-income and first-generation students on their road to college, including ACT and SAT prep classes.
 “We always encourage kids to retake the tests.”